mysticaltech/oui/CONTRIBUTING.md

 Every component should contain prop definitions and a robust set of Storybook examples (stories).
 This will allow for quicker adoption and help Storybook to serve as the best hub for OUI technical documentation. **If you create or update a component, it shouldn't be considered finished until you've completed the following:**

 1. Run Storybook and watch assets via `yarn storybook`
-2. Copy or reference the Story format of this [ExampleComponent](./data/components/ExampleComponent)
+2. Copy or reference the Story format of the [DatePicker](./src/components/DatePicker) component
 3. Include accurate `propType` configurations and comments, as well as `defaultProps` if applicable (these details are pulled into the _show info_ section)
-4. Create a README.md for you component with usage and implementation information
-   > Note: until Storybook Issues [#3458](https://github.com/storybooks/storybook/issues/3458) and [#4499](https://github.com/storybooks/storybook/issues/4499) are resolved, each component README should be added in your **\_\*.story.js** file.
-Additionally using double-spaces at the end of each line and a period + double-space for line breaks will help make the files more readable.
+4. Create multiple stories to accurately showcase your new/updated component and its various states.
+When applicable, include [knobs](https://github.com/storybookjs/storybook/blob/master/addons/knobs/README.md) in your story to help others understand the different configurations of props.

 ## ʦ Typescript